 Brick Stitch Earrings with Chain Tassels

-I love fringe on earrings.
-I love tassel earrings.
-I find the movement captivating.
+We love fringe on earrings.
+We love tassel earrings.
+The movement is captivating.

 Using simple brick stitch and store bought chain, you can have these earrings ready to wear in no time at all.